DerekPascarella/UniversalDreamcastPatcher/README.md

 * Support for patched disc image (output) in Redump-style CUE format.
 * Support for source and patched disc images (input and output) in CDI format.
 * Ensure consistent file hashes for patched disc images (output) by retaining original timestamps on folders extracted from source disc image (input).
+* Research methods for decreasing size of patch file, such as using diffs/deltas on modified files.

 ## Usage: Patching
 Universal Dreamcast Patcher is simple to use.
 After launching the application, follow the steps below.